R60D/SourceMapStats/README.md

 ## Usage
 * Run the Write.py and start collecting data.
 * The data will be stored in a output.csv file by default in the same directory.
-* Once you have a Output.csv with some data.
-You can view it with the Read.py file.
+* Once you have an Output.csv file with some data.
+You can view it with the Read.py.
-* This will show you relevant information about the data you've just collected and generate a .png
+* This will show you relevant information about the data you've just collected and generate a .png file.

 ## Installation
 * Download and Install Python 3.10 or newer and git